Women in Mining: Breaking the barriers

-Like many women in the industry, Ellie faced a lot of challenges when she began her career in mining, specifically with regards to male colleagues who undermined her capabilities.
+Like many women in the industry, Ellie faced a lot of challenges when she began her career in mining, specifically with regard to male colleagues who undermined her capabilities.

 She proved herself to them by expanding her knowledge of the machinery she worked with and by completing physical challenges by herself.

 We asked Ellie about the advantages of including women in the mining sector.

 She said: “Women are strong on emotional intelligence.
 Companies are building organisational cultures that encourage leaders to talk to the mind and heart of the employee in order to hold them accountable for their deliverables.
 Many male employees lack this skill and are not comfortable with this culture.
 Women are able to implement this kind of culture in the workplace, allowing organisations to transform.”

 Ellie believes that more women are pursuing an education in mining.
 However, there are still organisations that are not equipped to employ women.

 She said that South Africa is ahead of other countries, as there are SA companies with close to 20% female representation, whereas other countries still do not allow women to work in mining.
 Ellie cannot wait for the day that she becomes CEO of a mining company, where she can make a difference to the lives of female employees.

 We also spoke to Louise Cunningham, Director of Halo Media.
 Louise provides marketing and design directly to mines and mining support services.
 She’s worked with Rio Tinto and South32, from simple communication design like emailers and newsletters; to creating and designing full health and awareness campaigns; and production of videos for sustainable development reports.